Nawretard/jekyll-offline/README.md

 # Jekyll Offline - Turn any Jekyll site into an offline application with relative links

-### Personal note
+## Preamble
 This repository is a fork waiting to (maybe) be merged to the first repository [Jekyll Offline](https://dohliam.github.io/jekyll-offline) created.

 It fixes the undefined method `encode' for URI:Module from the other repository (it was deprecated).

 The code is a bit simplified so it should be easier to maintain, but I could have broken things, feel free to add issues and pull requests if you want to correct problems.

-Also I didn't understand every argument of the original config file, so maybe there are less features.
+Also I didn't understand every argument purpose in the original config file, so maybe there are less features.

 ## Jekyll Offline
 Creates a copy of a specified Jekyll-based website and rewrites all internal links as relative URLs so that the site can be viewed from a local machine without the need for Internet access.